 Dropbox describes its new brand identity as being inspired by the creative work of its customers.
-In a launch initiative that focuses on unleashing creative energy, and focusing on making work that really matters, the design encompasses the idea that basic tasks such as storage should be automated to highlight the results of true unburdened collaboration.
+In a launch initiative that focuses on unleashing creative energy, and focusing on making work that really matters, the design encompasses the idea that basic tasks such as storage should be automated to highlight the results of the true unburdened collaboration.

 3. Auto Trader by Studio Output

 Studio Output worked with Auto Trader – the UK's leading digital automotive marketplace – to overhaul its branding.
 Its main aim was to shift the perception that it only exists as a print magazine for middle-aged men.
 Achieving this and more, the new identity focuses on the brand's heritage and embodies a personality that reflects the business as it currently stands – not as it was – through contemporary visuals and a fresh approach to its entire digital presence.

 Ahead of the 2016/17 season, DesignStudio created new branding for the Premier League.
 The bold and vibrant identity, which includes a modern take on the lion icon – a symbol that is part of the competition’s heritage – is now flexible for all digital and broadcast formats.